Siloam Springs Kayak Park

 WHAT ARE THE HOURS OF OPERATION?

-The park is open from Sunrise to Sunset
+The park is open from Sunrise to Sunset during free parking days.
+On summer weekends, the park is open from 7AM to 8PM.

 WHAT IF THE PARK IS FULL?

 On summer weekends, when the parking lot is full, the park will be considered at maximum capacity, and no one else will be allowed to enter until more parking spaces open up.
-Staff encourage visitors to arrive early on Saturdays to ensure a spot.
+Staff encourage visitors to arrive early on weekends to ensure a spot.

 CAN I PARK ON THE ROAD IF THE PARKING LOT IS FULL?